timicoltd/ServiceHub-Developer/ServiceHub REST API Introduction.md

 ### Not a Customer?

-To use the ServiceHub API, you will need to be a customer of Timico.
+To use the ServiceHub REST API, you will need to be a customer of Timico.
 ServiceHub is a product which allows our customers to manage and view all aspects of a customers account.

 [ServiceHub Web Portal](https://portal.timico.com) is our main product, which provides an online portal for you to view your account (or company if Admin level) as well as interact with us for support.

-[ServiceHub API](https://github.com/timicoltd/ServiceHub-API) is our extended version of the Web Portal, it allows for our customers to directly call our services for their own infrastructure and software, to benefit from the collaboration of services.
+[ServiceHub Developer](https://github.com/timicoltd/ServiceHub-Developer) is our extended version of the Web Portal, it allows for our customers to directly call our services for their own infrastructure and software, to benefit from the collaboration of services.

 ### Don't have an account?

-So you're a customer of Timico but don't have a ServiceHub Account and wish to use our [ServiceHub Web Portal](https://portal.timico.com) and our [ServiceHub API](https://github.com/timicoltd/ServiceHub-API).
+So you're a customer of Timico but don't have a ServiceHub Account and wish to use our [ServiceHub Web Portal](https://portal.timico.com) and our [ServiceHub Developer](https://github.com/timicoltd/ServiceHub-Developer).

 If you head to the [ServiceHub Web Portal](https://portal.timico.com/login) and choose Register from the Login screen, you will be able to follow the process of registering for an account.